saastechacademy/foundation/project-ideas/product-master/createProduct.md

      * sequenceNum = shopifyProduct.options.position
    * product.keywords = shopifyProduct.tags
    * product.variants = for each shopifyProduct.variants call map#ProductVariant with forCreate=true and add the result to this list
+   * productVariant.shopifyShopProduct = [shopId:shopId, shopifyProductId:shopifProduct.id, productId:omsProductId]

+> NOTES
+> - Current implementation should support Variant Fixed Bundles, in future add support for Product Fixed Bundles (shopifyProduct.bundleComponents)

+> TODO
+> - Modeling for shopifyProduct.tags, currently it's split and saved as ProductKeywords but it can be saved as freetext in a simpler way.

 ### map#ProductVariant
 1. Service Parameters